Developing Shared Vision - 🇬🇧 English Version

 Recruitment:

 Right person, right place.
-Hire people who align with the company's values and mission.
+Hire people who align with the company's values and purpose.
 They must believe in the journey.

 The Roof of Developing Shared Vision